- Lisa Lou

 Do Not Overindulge On Hors d’oeuvres:

-You want to enjoy your dinner, and your hostess does not have an endless supply of food.
-You want to make sure the other guests get to enjoy the delicacies, too.
-A good rule of thumb is to take one of each type of hors d’oeuvre that is being passed.
-You will not go hungry!
+You want to enjoy the dinner, so do not fill up before the meal.
+You also want to make sure the other guests enjoy the delicacies.
+A good rule of thumb for the party goer is to take one of each type of hors d’oeuvre that is passed.
 The server will be back again soon, and you may help yourself to more at that time.
-If the hors d’oeuvres are on a buffet, then take no more than two of each as you pass through the line.
-You may go back for seconds once everyone has had an opportunity to get their food.
-Most hostesses plan for 5 individual hors d’oeuvres for each guest, so if you go much over this, you are depleting her supply of food and keeping other guests from partaking.
+If the food is on a buffet table take no more than two of each as you pass through the line.
+You may go back for seconds once everyone has had an opportunity to fill their plate.
+Most hostesses plan for 5 individual hors d’oeuvres for each guest, so if you take more than this, you are depleting her supply and keeping other guests from partaking.

 Participate!

 You were invited to be a lively part of the evening.
-Do not be a dud and sit on the couch in the corner or exclude yourself from participating in the evening’s activities, even if it is not your favorite thing to do.
+Do not hide in a corner or exclude yourself from participating in the evening’s activities, even if it is not your favorite thing to do.
 If, after dinner, a game of charades takes place, participate.
 If the host wants to show you the car he is working on in the garage, show interest.
 Be a good sport and “go along” (within reason 😊).

-Bottom line, we have an obligation to be gracious guests in the homes we have been invited into.
-I have hosted several Murder Mystery dinner parties over the years, and my guests have always gone above and beyond to dress in costume.
+Just as we have certain expectations when we attend a party, we also have an obligation when we are a guest.
+I have hosted several Murder Mystery dinner parties over the years, and those I invited have always gone above and beyond to dress in costume.

-It is great fun when we can all laugh with each other as we move into our character roles throughout the evening.
+It is great fun when we can all laugh together as we move into our character roles throughout the evening.
 One time, though, I had a couple ignore the request for costumes and show up in street clothes.
-They were the last to arrive and it dampened the mood for everyone else attending.
-I did not know this couple as well as I knew the other guests and their response to me was, “We just don’t really get into dressing up.”
-This is a great example where the guests should have declined the invitation.
-Remember my earlier comments.
-There is nothing wrong with saying no to an invitation you have received.
-The hostess has gone to a great deal of effort to put together a wonderful evening, and if you are not prepared to fully participate, it is better for you, and the hostess, to decline the invitation.
-There is no shame or guilt in this!
+They were the last to arrive and it dampened the mood for everyone else.
+I did not know this couple well and their comment to me was, “We just don’t really get into dressing up.”
+As I have stated in other blogs, there is nothing wrong with declining an invitation to an event you just do not wish to attend.
+The hostess has gone to a great deal of effort to put together a wonderful evening, and if you are not prepared to fully participate, it is better for you and the hostess if you stay home.
 When we are a guest, we have a responsibility to be a welcome addition to the party.
-This is the best gift you can give back to your hostess!
+This is the best way to show your love and gratitude for a wonderful evening!

 Together with you,